PipedreamHQ/pipedream/docs/docs/apps/zoom/README.md

 This will open up a new window prompting you to authorize Pipedream's access to your Zoom account.
 Once you authorize access, you should see your Zoom account listed among your apps.

 5. [Create a new workflow](https://pipedream.com/new), [add a new step](/workflows/steps/), search for "Zoom" or "Zoom Admin".
-Once you've selected either app, you can choose to either "Run Node.js code" or select one of the pre-built actions for performing common API operations.
+Once you've selected either app, you can choose to either "Run Node.js code" or select one of the prebuilt actions for performing common API operations.
 6. At this stage, you'll be asked to link the Zoom account you connected above, authorizing the request to the Zoom API with your credentials:

 <img src="./images/connect-zoom-account.png" alt="Connect Zoom Account" width="500px;" />